Gluten-Free Cream Cheese Pound Cake with Streusel Filling. What a delicious mouthful, that is!

 I haven’t eaten cream cheese pound cake since before going gluten free, over 12 years ago.
 As the saying goes, it was worth the wait!
 But … Warning: One slice might lead to another.

-Case in point, after taking these photos, I decided that it would best if I took the rest of this cake to my Mom’s today.
-Mom is expecting visitors this week, including my gluten-free aunt tomorrow, so I figured this cake would get put to better use to her house then mine.
+Case in point, after taking these photos, I decided that it would be best if I took the rest of this cake to my Mom’s today.
+Mom is expecting visitors this week, including my gluten-free aunt tomorrow, so I figured this cake would get put to better use to her house than mine.

 I visited with Mom for a while and then headed home.
 It’s only about a 10-minute drive.
 I was only home about 10 minutes when the phone rang and it was Mom.
 She skipped the usual greeting and gushed, “I’m telling you that cake is to die for!
 We need to freeze the rest for Christmas Day.”

 Some of you might remember I shared Salted Caramel Shortbread Bars also made from ready-made shortbread cookies that I made earlier this year.
 Mom reviewed those and really loved them as well.
 Such praise from Mom is not given freely, let me tell you.